 Length and format: The word limit is 10,000 words excluding footnotes, abstracts/synopsis, contents page, appendices, acknowledgements, glossary or bibliography.
 NB Students should not include important information in footnotes that could be included in the body of the text, as examiners are not obliged to read footnotes.
 Dissertations must be typewritten unless permission has been obtained from the Faculty Board to present work in manuscript.
 Apart from these two stipulations, there are no formal requirements concerning presentation and layout but the Division of Social Anthropology offers suggested guidelines as a useful rule of thumb (see Dissertation style guide).

 Use of video: candidates may submit a video or videoed material as an appendix.
 However, a special case can be made for video being submitted as integral to the subject of the dissertation.
 In that case, it will substitute for up to 25% of the written text.
-Written application must be made at the same time as titles are submitted for Faculty Board approval.
+Written application must be made at the same time as titles are submitted for Departmental approval.
 In neither case should video material be longer than 20 minutes.
 Please note that instruction in the making of anthropological videos is not offered to Part II students; candidates considering this option should take advice from their Director of Studies, and should give careful consideration as to whether or not they wish to submit video for formal assessment.
 We have filming and editing facilities in our Visual Anthropology Lab, available for students to use for video projects whether formally submitted as part of the dissertation or not.

 Examination: the dissertation counts towards the final degree as though it were a single examination paper and carries equal weighting.
 It will be read independently by two examiners, one of whom (who will not be the candidate’s supervisor) will hold a short oral examination (viva) on its scope and content and on background knowledge relevant to the topic.